ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 [[start:1224510][end:1232890]] These norms are internal representations that help individuals navigate complex social environments effectively.

 20:35 [[start:1235170][end:1244990]] So here, cognitive niche construction involves active modification of the environment to create those favorable contexts.
-[[start:1246210][end:1256130]] Extended active inference takes this a step further by allowing for the optimization of generative models, creating environments that are not just favorable but also harmonious.
+[[start:1246210][end:1256130]] Extended Active Inference takes this a step further by allowing for the optimization of generative models, creating environments that are not just favorable but also harmonious.
 [[start:1257270][end:1268710]] The comprehensive approach here has implications that span from psychology, sociology, artificial intelligence, and allows us to potentially set the stage for future research in cognitive science.

 21:10 [[start:1270730][end:1278010]] So here we see that there's an importance to optimizing internal models for effective social interactions.
-[[start:1278590][end:1295150]] So, while extended active inference focuses on the broader cognitive architecture involving generative models and social norms, here we zero in on the role of deontic value and social conformity, providing a more nuanced understanding of how individuals adapt and shape their social environment.
+[[start:1278590][end:1295150]] So, while extended Active Inference focuses on the broader cognitive architecture involving generative models and social norms, here we zero in on the role of deontic value and social conformity, providing a more nuanced understanding of how individuals adapt and shape their social environment.

 21:36 [[start:1296290][end:1305330]] So, the concept of Deontic value refers to the value attributed to actions based on their adherence to social norms and expectations.
 [[start:1307110][end:1310310]] It allows us to guide individual choices.